Rabhas01/generate-random_user/README.md

 # generate-random_user
 ## This is a a random user generate app build using Vue cdn.
+### A random user API is used to fetch the data